 Flat footers, wide footers, or anyone looking for a quality basketball shoe – this is the one.

-PERFORMANCE INSOLES: WORTH IT FOR FLAT FOOTERS?
+PERFORMANCE INSOLES FOR FLAT FEET?

 Now for the bonus part.
-There’s been a fairly new wave of the performance insoles that are supposed to correct issues such as flat feet or simply to add extra cushion if your shoe lacks it.
+There’s been a fairly new wave of performance insoles that are supposed to correct issues such as flat feet or simply to add extra cushion if your shoe lacks it.

 I’ve made a list of my picks for the best insoles for your basketball sneakers and they are definitely worth it if you know what they’re for.